Haguenau: Second World War

 In the Second World War, Germany retook the town in 1940.

 In November 1944, the surrounding area was under the control of the 256th Volksgrenadier Division under the command of General Gerhard Franz.

 On 1 December 1944, the 314th Infantry Regiment of the 79th Division, XV Corps, 7th U.S. Army, moved into the area.
 On 7 December, the regiment was ordered to take the town and the town forest to its north, which contained German ammunition dumps.
 The attack began at 0645 on 9 December, and sometime during the night of 10 December and the early morning of 11 December the Germans withdrew under the cover of darkness, leaving the town proper largely under American control.
 Before they withdrew, the Germans demolished bridges, useful buildings, and even the town park.

 In late January, German forces retook the town.
 Most of the inhabitants fled with the assistance of the U.S. Army, which soon launched an effort to take the town back.
 The 313th Infantry Regiment of the 79th Division was relieved by the 101st Airborne Division on 5 February 1945.
 The 36th Infantry Division would relieve the 101st on 23 February 1945.
-On 15 March, the Allies launched Operation Undertone, a combined effort of the U.S. Seventh and French 1st Armies of the U.S. Sixth Army Group, to drive the Germans back along a 75 km line from Saarbrücken to Haguenau.
+On 15 March, the Allies launched Operation Undertone, a combined effort of the U.S. Seventh and French 1st Armies of the U.S. Sixth Army Group, to drive the Germans back along a 75km line from Saarbrücken to Haguenau.
 The last German soldier was not cleared out of the town until 19 March 1945, after house-to-house fighting.

 Much of the town had been destroyed, despite the Allied reluctance to use artillery to clear out the Germans.
 Technical Sergeant Morris E. Crain, Company E, 141st Infantry Regiment, 36th Infantry Division was posthumously awarded the Medal of Honor for providing covering fire for his men on 13 March 1945.

 Foo fighter sighting

-On 22 December 1944 a pilot of the 415th Night Fighter Squadron, in a Northrop P-61 Black Widow, was followed by two large orange objects for two minutes.
+On 22 December 1944, a pilot of the 415th Night Fighter Squadron, in a Northrop P-61 Black Widow, was followed by two large orange objects for two minutes.
 Time magazine printed the report on January 15 1945, and gave the sighting the name 'Foo Fighter'.

 Economy

-The town has a well balanced economy.
-Centuries of troubled history in the buffer lands between France and Germany have given Haguenau a rich historical and cultural heritage which supports a lively tourist trade.
-There is also a thriving light manufacturing sector centred on the industrial zone to the west of the town.
+Centuries of troubled history in the buffer lands between France and Germany have given Haguenau a rich historical and cultural heritage which supports tourism.
+There is also a light manufacturing sector centred on the industrial zone to the west of the town.
 Here the presence nearby of significant retail developments testifies to Haguenau's importance as a regional commercial centre.
 The recent extension of the ring road has improved access to the commercial and industrial zones and reduced the traffic congestion which used to be a frequent challenge for vehicle drivers using the road which follows the line of the old town walls on the western side of town.